almazkun/effective_python/chapter_4_Comprehensions_and_Generators_27-36/README.md

     2
     Got MyError!
     4
 This functionality provides a two-way communication chanel between a generator and its caller That can be useful in certain situations.
-For example, we need a timer that supprts a sporadic resets.
+For example, we need a timer that supports a sporadic resets.
 Here is a generator that relies on the `throw` method:
 ```python
 class Reset(Exception):
     pass